sta48/sta48.github.io/documents/design-journey.md

 > Using your refined sketches, plan your site's partials.
 > You may describe each partial or sketch it.
 It's up to you!

-Since the navigation bar shows up in every page it will be implemented using partial.
+Since the navigation bar shows up in every page it will be implemented using a partial.
+It will include the name of the organization, as well as links to every page in the website.

-Also the footer shows up on every page, thus it will also be implemented using a footer.
+Also the footer includes copyright information that is shown is every page, so that will be implemented using a partial.

 ---